 Traffic Safety Educational Resources

 The Cedar Rapids Police Department offers several traffic safety educational resources for your and your family.
-There are about 1,700 fatalities and 840,000 injuries each year due to vehicle crashes off of public highways.
+In 2019, an estimated 38,800 people lost their lives to car crashes in the United States.

 As a driver, you must look out for yourself, other drivers, bicyclists, and pedestrians.

 We encourage you to review some of the educational resources below:

 American Automobile Association (AAA) Roadway Safety Tips - includes information about driving in the direction of the sun, wet weather road conditions, driving drowsy, seat belt usage, what to do if your vehicle breaks down, wildlife crossing, aggressive driving, winter driving, and pet passenger safety.